 You can also make firecrackers.
 Unlike brownies, you can make them using only 1 gram of weed.
 What do you need?
 1 gram of ground weed, 1 sheet of graham crackers, and 1-2 tablespoons of peanut.

 How long should you wait between edibles?

-An essential tip on how to make edibles: If you’ve consumed an edible, but still don’t feel high, don’t get another.
+If you’ve consumed an edible but still don’t feel high, don’t get another.
 You should wait for at least two hours between edibles if you want to avoid unpleasant consequences.
 Eat something rich in fat instead.

-Another good tip: make, or purchase, some kind of food that is weed-free in case you get the munchies and eat more marijuana edibles than is good for you.
+Another good tip: make, or purchase, some kind of weed-free food if you get the munchies so as not to eat more marijuana edibles than is good for you.

 How to get edibles out of your system fast?